Skip to main content

 Need other communication?

-Patients for various media
+Patients to various media

-Findings that can be made public
+Findings that can be published

 Media promotion?
 Social media?
 Own channels?